 The Codman Square Neighborhood Council is made up of residents and community partners seeking to improve living and working in Codman Square.
-It informs the community of opportunities to strengthen our health, families and neighborhood.
-It works to empower residents by increasing communication between the Codman Square community, government departments and elected officials to move Codman Square forward.
+It leads efforts to improve the quality of life in the Codman Square community and works to empower residents through communication with community partners, merchants, government departments, elected officials, etc. to move Codman Square forward.

 If the person you loved most was counting on you to save their life, could you?